 - Turn the heat up to medium high.
 Add the diluted tomato paste and stir until bubbles form (the oil will likely separate).
 This takes around 30 seconds to one minute depending on the heat.

 - Add 3 oz of curry base.
 Stir until bubbles form (little craters really), around 30 seconds.
 Watch the edges of the pan.
 The curry can stick here.

 - Now add 6 oz of curry base and stir briefly.
 Let it cook until the bubbles form again.
 This takes 1-2 minutes.

 - Add the rest of the curry base and let cook until the bubbles form.
-Turn the heat down to low and add the pre-cooked lamb, beef or chicken and the sugar.
+Turn the heat down to low and add the pre-cooked lamb, beef or chicken, the pre-cooked onions and the sugar.